 Are you telling stories?

-Discover how the best Job Campaigns connect with the best candidates
+How the best Job Campaigns connect practices with the best candidates…

 We’re not talking about fibs, stretching the truth or outright lies.
-What we do mean is that in a market where demand clearly is outstripping supply (at a ratio of almost 2:1) Veterinarians and all Veterinary Professionals can be highly selective about choosing their next career step.
+What we do mean is that in a market where demand clearly is outstripping supply (at a ratio of almost 2:1) Veterinarians, Veterinary Technicians, Veterinary Nurses and nearly all Veterinary Professionals are being highly selective about choosing their next career step…and it starts with your Job Campaign.

 According to this article in the Harvard Business Review, stories actually change our brain chemistry, making us more likely to be empathic and cooperative.